There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 That’s a good way of getting to attractions like Melbourne Park, the Royal Botanical Gardens, or Herring Island Park.

 This river is also the site of various festivals and events throughout the year.
+It’s one of the best places to visit in Melbourne!

 7) Explore Melbourne’s Town Hall